Coffee with a Cop

-The Connecticut Police K-9 Olympics was held on July 16th at the University of Connecticut, marking 25 years for the annual event.
-The event was well attended and a great success thanks to the many volunteers and their family members.
-As in years past, money raised through the sale of shirts and food, as well as donations, will be given to local charities.
+The Connecticut K-9 Olympics is annual event well attended and highly successful thanks to many volunteers and their family members.
+Money raised through the sale of shirts and food, as well as donations, are given to local charities.

 Each year, the Connecticut Child Identification Program (CTCHIP) runs a booth at the K-9 Olympics.
 This program is a comprehensive child identification tool designed to give families a measure of protection against the ever increasing problem of missing children.